A few thoughts I had about the artist I know and love.

 I spent the past twenty years making art under the radar.
 Until 2015 when I started creating installations that included paintings about positive social change.

 Being invisible was a tactic I adapted from an early age to avoid drama.
 As I got older, I would do anything to avoid conflict.
 As an artist, I played it safe so I wouldn’t say the wrong thing.
-With time it seemed to say the wrong thing was worse than not saying anything at all.
+With time it seemed to say the wrong thing was worse than saying anything at all.
 It was an inner struggle, but it felt safe and secure.

 BAD ART STUDENT